The two-clock problem in population dynamics

 The growth rate $\Lambda$ then satisfies

-This holds by Eq.~\eqref{eq:appl_dist_tree}, noting that $\pi_p$ is normalized to $1$ by assumption.
+This holds by Eq.~\eqref{eq:appl_dist_tree} if we note that $\pi_p$ is normalized to $1$ by assumption.
 Unfortunately, this is not a practical way to compute $\Lambda$: Eq.~\eqref{eq:appl_tau_marg_tree} requires the population distribution $\pi_p$, which in turn is given in terms of the growth rate $\Lambda$.
 Eq.~\eqref{eq:appl_el_tree} is analogous to formul\ae{} expressing $R_0$ in terms of the population distribution in epidemiology \cite{goltsev_localization_2012,cure_exponential_2025} in the $n$-picture.